MooreGuy/SchoolWork/README.md

 Android-Practice
 ================

-Me learning to program android
+Me learning to program android.

+There is nothing really interesting here, move along.
+Thank you.